 More information is included under the topic Early Upton Notables in all our PDF Extended History products.

 Some of the Upton family moved to Ireland, but this topic is not covered in this excerpt.
 Another 176 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 A look at the immigration and passenger lists has shown a number of people bearing the name Upton:

-Upton Settlers in the United States in the 17th Century
+Upton Settlers in United States in the 17th Century

-Upton Settlers in the United States in the 18th Century
+Upton Settlers in United States in the 18th Century

-Upton Settlers in the United States in the 19th Century
+Upton Settlers in United States in the 19th Century